open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

   // This field is semantically required and it is expected that end_time >= start_time. fixed64 end_time_unix_nano = 3;

   // attributes is a collection of key/value pairs.
-Attributes that are not specific to a particular profile (like server name) MUST be specified in Resource attributes instead.
+Note, global attributes
+  // like server name can be set using the resource API.
 Examples of attributes:
   //
   //     "/http/user_agent": "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36"
   //     "/http/server_latency": 300